ARMmbed/BLEIntros/AdvSamples/GATTEvo.md

 ##Interacting with the GATT Service - Evothings

 The service we created and put on our board is interactive: we can read the LED's status and change it.
-We do that using a [custom-built app](https://github.com/BlackstoneEngineering/evothings-examples/tree/development/experiments/mbed-Evothings-CustomGATT) designed to work on the Evothings client you installed earlier.
+We do that using the "mbed Evothings GATT" example code.
+This example comes pre-packages with the Evothings Workbench.

 To run the app:

 1. Make sure you've installed the Evothings Workbench on your computer and the Evothings client on your phone.

-2. Drag-and-drop the **index.html** file into the Evothings Workbench on your computer.
+2. Connect the Workbench on your computer to the Client on your smartphone (point it at the right IP Address)

-3. Click **RUN** on the workbench.
+3. Click **RUN** on the "mbed Evothings GATT" program on the workbench.

 4. The code will run on your phone's Evothings client.